-The SEK60.5 billion loan book comprises almost entirely mortgages: as of year-end 2018, lending with single-family houses as collateral accounted for around 57% of the total book and tenant-owner flats for 42%.
-The large majority of loans is concentrated in Stockholm, which thus poses some concentration risks and potential tail risks because of the high appreciation in property prices in recent years.
+The SEK65.9 billion loan book comprises almost entirely mortgages, which amounted to SEK65.3 billion as of June 2019.
+Lending with single-family houses as collateral accounted for around 57% of the total book and tenant-owner flats for 42% as of year-end 2018.
+Most of the loans are concentrated in Stockholm, which thus poses some concentration risks and potential tail risks because of the high appreciation in property prices in recent years.
 A mitigating factor is the bank's cap on lending at a loan-to-value ratio of 85% because it does not provide unsecured lending to borrowers above that limit for the purpose of buying a property.

 The bank's loan-to-value ratio of the home mortgage portfolio (exposure-weighted) was low at around 50% as of year-end 2017 and 2018.
 The bank implemented stricter underwriting standards by introducing caps on the debt-to-income ratio in 2016 and higher stressed interest rates in its loan approval process in 2017, at 5% above the five-year offered mortgage rate.
-The current underwriting standards are aligned with those of its peers or slightly stricter, from previously having been more generous.
+The bank's current underwriting standards are aligned with those of its peers.